Relative Entropy Minimization over Hilbert Spaces via Robbins-Monro: Introduction

 \section{Introduction}

-In \cite{Pinski:2015jn,Pinski:2015jy, Lu:2016uk,SanzAlonso:2016ti}, it is suggested that insight into a probability distribution, $\mu$, posed on a separable Hilbert space, $H$, can be obtained by finding a best fit Gaussian approximation, $\nu$.
-This notion of best is with respect to the relative entropy, or Kullback-Leibler divergence:
+In \cite{Pinski:2015jn,Pinski:2015jy, Lu_Gaussian1_2017,Lu_Gaussian2_2017,sanz2017gaussian}, it was proposed that insight into a probability distribution, $\mu$, posed on a Hilbert space, $\calH$, could be obtained by finding a best fit Gaussian approximation, $\nu$.
+This notion of best, or optimal, was with respect to the relative entropy, or Kullback-Leibler divergence:

-Having a Gaussian approximation gives qualitative insight into $\mu$, as it provides a concrete mean and variance, which can be numerically approximated.
-Additionally, the optimized distribution can be used in exact sampling algorithms to improve performance.
-This benefits a number of applications, including path sampling for molecular dynamics and parameter estimation in statistical inverse problems.
-Note that $\calR$ has an asymmetry in its arguments.
-The other form has been explored in the finite dimensions, \cite{Andrieu:2006hg,Andrieu:2008kh,Haario:2001gu,Roberts:2007ey}.
+Having a Gaussian approximation provides qualitative insight into $\mu$, as it provides a concrete notion of the mean and variance of the distribution.
+Additionally, this optimized distribution can be used in algorithms, such as random walk Metropolis, as a preconditioned proposal distribution to improve performance.
+Such a strategy can benefit a number of applications, including path space sampling for molecular dynamics and parameter estimation in statistical inverse problems.

+Observe that in the definition of $\calR$, \eqref{e:kl}, there is an asymmetry in the arguments.
+Were we to work with $\calR(\mu||\nu)$, our optimal Gaussian would capture the first and second moments of $\mu$, and in some applications this is desirable.
+However, for a multimodal problem (consider a distribution with two well separated modes), this would be inadequate; our form attempts to match individual modes of the distribution by a Gaussian.
+For a recent review of the $\calR(\nu||\mu)$ problem, see \cite{Blei:2017798}, where it is remarked that this choice of arguments is likely to underestimate the dispersion of the distribution of interest, $\mu$.
+The other ordering of arguments has been explored, in the finite dimensional case, in \cite{Andrieu:2006hg,Andrieu:2008kh,Haario:2001gu,Roberts:2007ey}.

-To be of computational use, it is necessary to have an algorithm for computing this optimal distribution.
-In \cite{Pinski:2015jy}, this was accomplished by first expressing $\nu = N(m, C(p))$, where $m$ is the mean and $p$ is a parameter inducing a well defined covariance operator, and then solving,
+To be of computational use, it is necessary to have an algorithm that will converge to this optimal distribution.
+In \cite{Pinski:2015jy}, this was accomplished by first expressing $\nu = N(m, C(p))$, where $m$ is the mean and $p$ is a parameter inducing a well defined covariance operator, and then solving the problem,

-Minimization was accomplished by using the Robbins-Monro algorithm (RM) to find a root of the first variation of \eqref{e:re2}.
-This strategy has also been used in finite dimensions, \cite{Andrieu:2006hg,Andrieu:2008kh}.
+over an admissible set.
+The optimization step itself was done using the Robbins-Monro algorithm (RM), \cite{Robbins:1950ua}, by seeking a root of the first variation of the relative entropy.
+While the numerical results of \cite{Pinski:2015jy} were satisfactory, being consistent with theoretical expectations, no rigorous justification for the application of RM to the examples was given.